schmoelder/diss/doc/02_model_based_design/03_model_solution.md

 To achieve higher accuracy, the finite volume method (FVM) can employ polynomial reconstructions to approximate values within each control volume using information from neighboring cells.
 This stencil-based reconstruction enables high-order schemes that preserve mass conservation.
 However, as described by Godunov's theorem, linear high-order schemes cannot maintain monotonicity, resulting in oscillations near steep gradients {cite}`Godunov1959`.
-To address this issue, nonlinear reconstruction techniques are commonly applied, such as slope limiters {cite}`Blazek2015` or weighted essentially non-oscillatory (WENO) schemes {cite}`Lieres2010`.
+To address this issue, nonlinear reconstruction techniques are commonly applied, such as slope limiters {cite}`Blazek2015` or weighted essentially non-oscillatory (WENO) schemes.
-The WENO scheme is particularly suitable for chromatographic systems with sharp concentration fronts, as it balances accuracy, stability, and robustness.
+The WENO scheme works by adaptively selecting between multiple polynomial reconstructions based on local smoothness, using lower-order approximations near discontinuities and higher-order ones in smooth regions.
-For these reasons, the WENO scheme is implemented in CADET-Core and used in this work {cite}`Leweke2018`.
+Given its ability to handle steep concentration fronts without sacrificing accuracy in smooth regions, the WENO scheme is implemented in CADET-Core and applied throughout this work {cite}`Lieres2010,Leweke2018`.

 % Finite Elements Method
 The finite element method (FEM) divides the spatial domain into cells, similar to the FVM.